encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 For accurate benchmark results, a CPU with at least 4 cores should be used.
 Main bottleneck is RAM, we provide scaled down benchmarks that should run on a machine with 16GB RAM (we need up to 12GB free inside a Docker container).
 As the original benchmarks were done distributed with a total of >300GB RAM, the full benchmarks for all input sizes will likely not be feasible.
-Yet, the more RAM the reviewer has, the better we can reproduce our benchmarks.
-Please let us know how much free RAM can be used and we are happy to provide additional benchmark scripts doing all benchmarks possible within this constraint.
+We think that the scaled down benchmarks suffice to verify our improvement and scalability claims sufficiently, but should more benchmarks for larger graphs be requested, please let us know how much free RAM is available and we are happy to provide additional benchmark scripts doing all benchmarks possible within this updated constraint.
+For more information on the exact RAM use (per one of the three parties), we refer to Appendix C of the paper.
+More information can also be found at the end of this document under *Limitations*.
 Our benchmarks take less than 2 hours in their current state.
 If we scale them up again for more RAM, they will also take more time, but this strongly depends on how much RAM exactly is available.
 Required disk space is at most a couple GB, mostly for a Docker image.

 ### Hardware Requirements
-No special hardware is required.
+No special hardware is required, yet, an x86_64 should be used.
 RAM requirements see above.

 ### Software Requirements
 We provide a Docker image in which our code can be run.